 This program has a number of new functions added.
 They primarily deal with interraction with VisiCalc, and using printer control codes.
-Commands may be anywhere in the line if preceeded by a space or another command.
-Any files you specify or are refrenced by your Text file will be loaded into the computer from either the second or only mass storage device found.
+Commands may be anywhere in the line if preceded by a space or another command.
+Any files refrenced by your Text file will be loaded into the computer from either the second or only mass storage device found.
 You may test a file for possible command errors or number of pages by specifying no printer at all.
-When the program ends you will be shown a fairly accurate word count which does not include control codes in the total.
+When the program ends you will be shown a fairly accurate word count.